MicrosoftDocs/windows-dev-docs/hub/powertoys/grouppolicy.md

 - If enabled, the notification is suspended.
 - If disabled or not configured, the notification is shown.

+> [!NOTE]
- **Note:** The notification about new major versions is always displayed.
+> The notification about new major versions is always displayed.

 <!-- This policy is implemented for later usage (PT v1.0 and later) and therefore inactive.
 (To make it working please update `src/runner/UpdateUtils.cpp`)
 #### Disable automatic update checks